stackhpc/a-universe-from-nothing/README.rst

 *NOTE*: before starting the deploy of TENKS, make sure that an ``openvswitch`` RPM is available for download.
-If you're basing on CentOS 7.7, an additional repo is required for installation and setup of ``openvswitch``, and the RDO repo for Rocky is a good option:
+If you're basing on CentOS 7.7, an additional repo is required for installation and setup of ``openvswitch``, and the RDO repo for Stein is a good option:

 .. code-block:: console

-   sudo yum install -y centos-release-openstack-rocky sudo yum install -y openvswitch sudo systemctl enable openvswitch sudo systemctl start openvswitch
+   sudo yum install -y centos-release-openstack-stein sudo yum install -y openvswitch sudo systemctl enable openvswitch sudo systemctl start openvswitch